 In the aftermath of the Fukushima disaster, many reactor projects worldwide have been delayed, and in some cases, new reactors have been cancelled.
 The reduction in demand stemming from the Fukushima accident essentially negates much of the reduction in supply resulting from the end of the U.S.-Russia HEU deal next year.
 Inventories are currently playing a larger role in the near term as some reactors have shutdown permanently while others are being kept offline temporarily to address safety concerns.

 Given downward pressure on U3O8 prices, primary production has been reduced by 8 million pounds in the last year.
 If more production cuts and delays continue, this sets up for a potentially volatile second half of this decade since demand is projected to recover rapidly with China’s nuclear generation expanding at a rapid rate and new countries, such as the U.A.E. and Saudi Arabia, advancing their nuclear power programs.
-Additionally, HEU feed material will not be available as a backstop should any production disruptions occur.
+Additionally, HEU feed material is no longer available as a backstop should any production disruptions occur.

 With uranium demand expected to increase 20% by 2020 and 61% by 2030, it is critical for new projects to be developed.
 But, meeting this higher demand could prove challenging given the difficulty of financing new projects in the current economic environment.
 And as exploration slows, this pushes off the development time for the next wave of new uranium projects.

 There is also the complex economic, environmental, strategic and geopolitical issues facing various uranium projects over the next 10 years, which must be understood and risks evaluated by buyers to protect themselves in the future.